Josh015/bevy-stealth-game-example/README.md

 ## ToDo

-- [ ] Switch to Bevy component lifecycle hooks.
+- [ ] Figure out why first MoveToAction in sequences gets ignored!
 - [ ] Finish porting animation system to Bevy AnimationGraph API.
-- [ ] Use vleue_navigator for nav-mesh pathing.
-- [ ] Use bevy_rapier character controller integration.
+- [ ] Use Avian3D character controller integration.
 - [ ] Waypoint patrolling.
 - [ ] Use smooth-bevy-cameras to make camera follow the player.
 - [ ] Make custom level format and load from it.